 Graham crackers have a wholesome, innocent image.
 Children dunking them in milk.
 Kids huddled around a campfire squishing chocolate and toasted marshmallows between them to make S’mores.
 But a Twitter and TikTok trend has drawn attention to the bizarre origins of the world-famous and, quite possibly, world’s favorite cracker.

-Graham crackers, the hallmark of American childhoods, were inspired by the preachings of the 19th-century Presbyterian minister Sylvester Graham.
-Graham, a devout follower of the Temperance Movement of the time, believed in eating a wholesome plant-based diet that included whole-grain bread.
+To understand by the crackers were invented, we need to delve into a little graham cracker history.
+Graham crackers, the hallmark of American childhoods, were inspired by the preachings of the 19th-century Presbyterian minister Sylvester Graham from Connecticut.
+Graham, a devout follower of the Temperance Movement of the time, believed in eating a wholesome plant-based or vegetarian diet that included whole-grain bread.
 Often considered the Father of Vegetarianism, he inspired like-minded folks to make graham flour (unsifted, unrefined, and unbleached whole-wheat flour), from which the crackers are made.
 So while Graham didn’t personally invent the graham cracker, he is considered its culinary father.

 Why did Graham believe in eating whole grains?